JPMorgan posts first loss since 2004, a blow to Dimon

 But the third-quarter loss underscores how legal problems threaten the profitability of a bank that has long boasted of a "fortress" balance sheet.

-Dimon "has become a little bit less critical, a little bit less vocal, a little bit more humble," said Shannon Stemm, a stock analyst at brokerage Edward Jones.
-"He used to run the bank that really stood out for weathering the crisis better than others."

-The bank's legal issues are legion.
-JPMorgan faces more than a dozen probes globally, including whether it fraudulently sold U.S. mortgage securities and whether it improperly fixed certain benchmark borrowing rates.
-The Securities and Exchange Commission is investigating whether the bank violated anti-bribery laws in hiring sons and daughters of executives of Chinese state-owned companies.
+Regulators and prosecutors are looking into possibly fraudulent sales of mortgage securities and the bank's role in setting certain benchmark borrowing rates.
+The Securities and Exchange Commission is investigating possible bribery in the hiring of sons and daughters of executives of Chinese state-owned companies.
+The bank faces more than a dozen probes globally.

-The Justice Department is looking into whether bank employees obstructed justice in a power market manipulation probe by the Federal Energy Regulatory Commission that the bank settled in July for $410 million.
-JPMorgan neither admitted nor denied violations.

-Federal prosecutors in August brought criminal charges against two former JPMorgan traders, accusing the pair of deliberately understating losses in the "Whale" scandal.
-The SEC received an admission of wrongdoing from the bank in a parallel civil action, a rare step for the government agency.

 PAYOUT SEEN SAFE

-Despite the clouds, the bank's shares are up 20 percent this year and its CEO still has many fans.
-JPMorgan shares closed down a penny at $52.51 on Friday.
+To be sure, the bank, whose shares are up 19 percent this year, and its CEO still have many fans.

 "While headlines today suggest the government is looking to slap some fines on them for business units that underwrote or securitized various products, JPMorgan is still in far better shape than any peers," said Tom Jalics, senior investment analyst at Key Private Bank.
 "It's not even close."

-JPMorgan's chief financial officer, Marianne Lake, said legal expenses would not affect stock repurchase plans and that the bank "has every intention to pay our dividends."
+JPMorgan Chief Financial Officer Marianne Lake said legal expenses would not affect stock repurchase plans and that the bank "has every intention to pay our dividends."

+JPMorgan shares were fractionally higher in midday trading, up 24 cents to $52.76.

 Even beyond the litigation expenses, the third-quarter results were less than spectacular, with revenue declining 8 percent to $23.9 billion - about in line with forecasts - as fee income and lending income both fell.